HP ditches costly PC unit spin-off

 The former California gubernatorial candidate said that she decided to retain the PC group as the "numbers were incredibly compelling."

-Separating the PC unit would have cost the company $1.5 billion in one-time expenses and another $1 billion annually, it said.
+Separating the PC unit would have cost the company $1.5 billion (932 million pounds) in one-time expenses and another $1 billion annually, it said.

 The retention of the PC business marks the latest flip-flop in strategy as the company had said earlier that its preferred option was to spin out the business.